League of Ireland Premier Division: Consolidation and Dublin revival (1990s and 2000s)

-The league decided to become a summer league in 2003.
-Pat Fenlon added further titles in 2003, 2004 and 2006.
-Fenlon had also been a prominent member of the Shelbourne playing squads in 1999–2000 and 2001–02.
-As a manager Fenlon would also guide Bohemians to title successes in 2008 and 2009.
-Cork City denied Shelbourne a third league title in a row when they claimed their second title in 2005, defeating fellow challengers Derry City in a last game decider at Turners Cross.
+Pat Fenlon, who had been a prominent player for Shelbourne from 1997–2002, had significant success as a manager in the period after the switch to summer football.
+He won titles with Shelbourne in 2003, 2004 and 2006, before guiding Bohemians to league success in 2008 and 2009.
+Cork City denied Shelbourne a third league title in a row when they claimed their second title in 2005, defeating fellow challengers Derry City in a final-game decider at Turners Cross.